github/opensource.guide/overviews/os-contributing/index.md

 ### Contributor's License Agreement

 Before you create a pull request with a patch or feature, you should know if that project requires contributors to sign a Contributor License Agreement (usually mentioned in the contributing documentation).
 This is a legally binding contract concerning the code that you're contributing.
-Most often the agreement's purpose is making binding the re-usability and responsibility of the code your'e contributing.
+Most often the agreement's purpose is making binding the re-usability and responsibility of the code you're contributing.

 > I'm probably explaining this terribly.